Onemanwolf/Blazor_How_Session/How_Session/Blazor_Getting_Started.md

 ```

-## Add Api to Project
+# Add Api to Project

+In the real world we will be calling to a Microservice or a Web Api to consume data the mock data was fine to get us started but we need to know how to call an external Restful Web Api.
+So lets add one.
+I prepared an Api for the exercise so lets go grab it and added it our solution.

-Navigate to the SupportingFiles folder and copy the `EmployeeHR.Api` folder into the src folder.
+In the `Blazor_How_Session` folder Navigate to the `SupportingFiles` folder and copy the `EmployeeHR.Api` folder into the `src` folder.

 ![img](https://github.com/Onemanwolf/Blazor_How_Session/blob/main/How_Session/Images/CopyEmployeeApi.png)